Dolphin and whale nonhuman personhood is viewed by many as an important next step in animal rights advocacy.

 - Possessing cognitive sophistication

 Giving dolphins and whales nonhuman personhood standing does not mean that they will ever be able to vote, or that they will be assigned jury duty.
-It means that they will be eligible to be given basic rights, such as the right to life, liberty and freedom from harm.
-This would essentially make it illegal for any human being to capture dolphins from the oceans, keep them in captivity for any purpose, or kill them.
+It means that they will be eligible to be given basic rights (legal protections), such as the right to life, liberty and freedom from harm.
+This would essentially make it illegal for any human being to capture dolphins from the oceans, keep them in captivity for any purpose, or kill or otherwise harm them.

-It is impossible to argue against dolphin and whale nonhuman personhood.
-It is only a matter of time until these ideas become more accepted and manifest as actual policy and legal protection.
-Sonar is working to speed this process along.
-We work with communities, lawmakers, public officials, other organizations and scientists in order to get dolphin and whale nonhuman personhood legislation passed in cities across the globe.
+Various initiatives over the years appear to indicate that it is only a matter of time until these ideas become more accepted and manifest as actual policy and legal protection.
+Sonar aims to further these ideas, working with communities, lawmakers, public officials, other organizations and scientists in order to get dolphin and whale nonhuman personhood legislation passed in cities across the globe.

 Members of our Sonar pod have been advocating for dolphin and whale nonhuman personhood for some time now, with a few key successes in the past that give an example of what we continuously work on.